• Product Introduction

 Pages support streaming rendering through React Server Components (RSC).

-With the aid of the Suspense component, page content can be gradually streamed from the server to the client rather than waiting for the entire webpage to fully render before sending it all at once.
-This can distinctly improve user experience, particularly in cases of slow data access or complex webpages.
+With the aid of the Suspense component, page content can be gradually "streaming" transmitted to the client rather than waiting for the entire webpage to be completely rendered before sending it all at once.
+This can distinctly improve user experience, particularly in complex pages or slow data access situations.

 import { Suspense } from 'react';